Reese Witherspoon Inks TV Deal That Puts Her In Oprah Territory

 Reese Witherspoon is one step closer to becoming the next Oprah.
 Witherspoon’s production company, Hello Sunshine, has announced it will launch its own video on demand network, making Witherspoon a newly crowned queen of all media.
-The company jointly announced the new venture with AT & T. The ad-free VOD network will be available through DirectTV, DirectTV Now, and AT&T’s U-verse, according to Vanity Fair.
+The company jointly announced the new venture with AT&T. The ad-free VOD network will be available through DirectTV, DirectTV Now, and AT&T’s U-verse, according to Vanity Fair.
 The TV launch, which will feature Witherspoon’s first-ever talk show, Shine on with Reese, puts the actress firmly in Oprah territory as a talk show hostess and a network guru.

 Shine On With Reese will celebrate “the stories of extraordinary women who have created their own unique paths to success.”
-Guests will include the very Oprah-friendly Ava DuVernay, as well as trailblazers such as Dolly Parton, Pink, America Ferrera.
+Guests will include the very Oprah-friendly Ava DuVernay as well as trailblazers such as Dolly Parton, Pink, and America Ferrera.

 Reese Witherspoon issued a statement on her new project, as posted by Variety.